marino-serna/ParallelTool/README.md

         This is use to optimize the sorting of methods and finding critical paths.
 Example:
         @PriorityExecution(expectedExecutionTime = 66036)

-3. The application will be started like:
+3. The application will be started as follow:

         val storage:MyStorage = new MyStorage
         val parallelTool = new ParallelTool(sparkSession, storage)